Posted On: October 9, 2025

 Finally, when managers complete food safety training and implement a compliance system, this often reduces food wastage (and therefore costs) as a side benefit.

-In most jurisdictions, regulations can be satisfied with Food Safety Manager certification from a training provider certified by the ANSI National Accreditation Board and the Conference for Food Protection (ANAB-CFP).
-This means taking 8 to 10 hours of food safety manager training and passing the ANAB-CFP certification exam.
+First, you need to locate a training provider – like us! – certified by the ANSI National Accreditation Board and the Conference for Food Protection (ANAB-CFP).
+This food safety manager training typically takes 8 to 10 hours, after which you need to pass the ANAB-CFP certification exam.

-While most managerial food safety requirements can be fulfilled this way, please note that a few states, counties, or municipalities require you to complete a specific state-approved course instead.
+That said, please note that a few states, counties, or municipalities require you to complete a specific state-approved course instead of ANAB-accredited training.
+Check your state and local jurisdictions’ regulations to be sure you’re meeting the current requirements.

 Get Food Manager Certification Online

-Reputable online training providers can help you get state-approved education at your own pace, when and where it’s convenient for you.
-As a food manager, you’re already juggling so many responsibilities that squeezing a traditional course in can be hard.
+As a food manager, you’re already juggling so many responsibilities that squeezing a traditional food safety training course in can be hard.
 A rigid class schedule and round-trip commute certainly don’t make it any easier to fulfill your requirements.

-Learn2Serve by 360training can empower you to complete your coursework – and even take the proctored certification exam – on your own schedule and from the comfort of your home or office.
-We’re an ANAB-accredited training provider approved for this kind of regulatory training in most jurisdictions.
-Get started today!
+As an ANAB-accredited training provider with over 20 years of experience, we can empower you to complete your Food Safety Manager training – and even take the proctored certification exam – on your own schedule and from the comfort of your home or office.